3t13nn3/-S4-Network-Bomberman-Game/README.md

 If you are a french speaker, I invite you to check the [Report of this project](https://github.com/3t13nn3/-S4-Network-Bomberman-Game/blob/master/Rapport/Rapport.pdf) & the [protocol](https://github.com/3t13nn3/-S4-Network-Bomberman-Game/blob/master/Protocol/protocol.txt) I used for more details.

-If you are not a french speaker, you can check the code comments.
+If you are not a french speaker, you can still check the code comments.

 ## Prerequisites